Categorical structures for type theory in univalent foundations: Equivalence between categories with families and split type-categories

+is a pullback square.
+So $\Ty(\bullet)$ must be a singleton set, and given that, the rest of the data is uniquely determined.

+On the other hand, to give a $\q$-morphism structure on $(\C, \Ty)$, there is no choice at all: all the required data consists of maps in $\C$, so is uniquely determined.

+In other words, there is exactly one $\q$-morphism structure on $(\C, \Ty)$, while term-structures on $(\C, \Ty)$ correspond precisely to singletons in $\set$.

+In particular, in ZF(C) or similar set-theoretic settings, with the universe taken to be some Grothendieck universe, there are many singletons in $\set$.
+So there is no bijection between term-structures and $\q$-morphism structures on $(\C,\Ty)$: Problem~\ref{problem:weq-term-qmor} is insoluble. \end{example}

-In the absence of the univalence axiom, the constructed maps back and forth can still be used to compare term-structures and $\q$-morphism structures: by defining suitable notions of morphisms of those structures, these maps underlie an equivalence of categories.
+In the absence of the univalence axiom, therefore, the comparison maps between term-structures and $\q$-morphism structures may not form an equivalence of types.
+However, after defining suitable notions of morphisms of those structures, they can be shown to underlie an equivalence of \emph{categories}---which, from a classical viewpoint, is how one would expect to have to compare them.
 We have also formalized this equivalence of categories, and will report on it in a forthcoming article.

-\PLL{Perhaps mention briefly that without univalence, this can at least be made an equiv of cats/bicats, and that we’ve formalized this and will write up details in future work?}
+As mentioned in this introduction, the equivalence (in some sense) of split type-categories and categories with families is generally considered well-known in folklore; however, we are unaware of any proof or precise statement in the literature, beyond a sketch of the back-and-forth constructions in \cite[\textsection 3.2]{Hofmann97syntaxand}.
+Equivalences between several related notions are spelled out carefully in \cite[Ch.~1]{blanco}, including split type-categories (there called categories with attributes) but not including CwF’s.